Nigerian Building and Road Research Institute: History

 The institute replaced the West African Building Research Institute which was established in 1952 by building professionals from Ghana and Nigeria in Accra, Ghana.
 Membership of the institute was made up of building engineers from both countries.
 When Nigeria gained independence from Britain, the Nigerian members of the institute left the West African Building Research Institute to form the Nigerian Building and Road Research Institute in 1978.
 The Ghanaian members formed the Building Research Institute of the Ghana Academy of Arts and Sciences.

 Locations

-The headquarters of NBRRI is in Abuja, Nigeria.
-There are four zonal offices that facilitates the institutes activities.
-They are:
+The headquarter of NBRRI is in Abuja, Nigeria.
+There are four zonal offices that facilitates the institutes activities: